 About EartHand Gleaners Artist in Residence Program

 Starting late 2019, EartHand will invite a local artist to do a deep dive into our methodology of being makers without first being consumers.
-The selected artist will have a current practice that overlaps with at least one of EartHand’s three core areas of focus: community engagement, environmental focus and hand-based skills development.
+The invited artist/ artist team will have a current practice that overlaps with at least one of EartHand’s three core areas of focus: community engagement, environmental focus and hand-based skills development.

-Residencies will be 2-3 years in length and include free participation in selected EartHand paid programs for skill-share, teaching opportunities for the Earthand community and co-planned social/maker events that build on our collective skills and interests.
+Residencies will be 1-3 years in length and include free participation in selected EartHand paid programs for skill-share, teaching opportunities for the EartHand community and co-planned social/maker events that build on our collective skills and interests.

 It is our goal that the skills and community that an artist brings to the EartHand fold will further enrich our community knowledge and scope of reach.
-And, that any artist in residence with EartHand broadens their personal arts practice by a ‘looking through the lense of local’ materials-use awareness.
+And, that any artist in residence with EartHand broadens their personal arts practice by a ‘looking through the lens of local’ materials-use awareness.
 Both a personal and maker’s relationship to nature is developed through time in the gardens EartHand tends, including a seasonal understanding of sustainable material extraction and the stewardship of those plants.
+EartHand is funding this program through earned revenue, providing modest stipends for the artist and our lead artist Sharon Kallis to have time together.

 A Slow Clothing Collaboration